HL7/fhir-medmorph/input/pagecontent/spec.md

 ##### MUST SUPPORT Definition

 * Systems SHALL be capable of populating data elements as specified by the profiles and are returned using the specified APIs in the capability statement.
 * Systems SHALL be capable of processing resource instances containing the MUST SUPPPORT data elements without generating an error or causing the application to fail.
-In other words, Systems SHOULD be capable of displaying the data elements for human use or storing it for other purposes.
+In other words Systems SHOULD be capable of displaying the data elements for human use or storing it for other purposes.
 * In situations where information on a particular data element is not present and the reason for absence is unknown, Systems SHALL NOT include the data elements in the resource instance returned from executing the API requests.
 * When accessing MedMorph data, Systems SHALL interpret missing data elements within resource instances returned from API requests as data not present.

 #### Profiles
-This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of MedMorph workflows.
+This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions and terminology artifacts to describe the content to be shared as part of MedMorph workflows.
 The implementation guide is based on FHIR [R4]({{site.data.fhir.path}}) and profiles are listed for each interaction.

 The full set of profiles defined in this implementation guide can be found by following the links on the [FHIR Artifacts](artifacts.html) page.

 #### US Core
 This implementation guide also leverages the [US Core](http://hl7.org/fhir/us/core) set of profiles defined by HL7 for sharing non-veterinary EMR individual health data in the U.S.  Where US Core profiles exist, this Guide either leverages them directly or uses them as a base for any additional constraints needed to support the member attribution list use cases.
-If no constraints are needed, this IG does not define any profiles.
+If no constraints are needed, this IG doesn't define any profiles.

-Where US Core profiles do not yet exist (e.g., PlanDefinition, Bundle), profiles have been created.
+Where US Core profiles do not yet exist (e.g. for PlanDefinition, Bundle), profiles have been created.

 #### SMART on FHIR Backend Services Authorization